Topic Endpoints and Queues

 - Queues—A queue is an endpoint configured with topic subscriptions that clients can publish messages to and consume messages from.
 Queues can subscribe to more than one topic and receive messages for all topics matching their subscriptions.
-Queues can provide exclusive access to one consumer or access to multiple consumers where each is serviced in a round‑robin fashion.
+Queues can provide exclusive access to one consumer or access to multiple consumers where messages are distributed among the consumers.

 - Topic Endpoints—A topic endpoint attracts messages published to a single topic for which the topic endpoint has a matching subscription.
 Any topic endpoint whose topic subscription matches the topic on the incoming messages will receive those messages.